High Definition VoIP on Asterisk-FreePBX

 On asterisk you simply have to edit /etc/asterisk/sip.conf and place "allow=g722" before all the other "allow=" statements and reload asterisk.
 This will make asterisk try negotiate g722 before the other codec’s.

-On FreePBX it is a little more complicated.
-FreePBX does not have a feature for re-arranging the priority of codec’s.
-At least not yet although I have submitted a feature request.
+Newer versions of FreePBX (introduced around v2.8) now have a feature for re-arranging the priority of codec’s.
 If you try editing the sip.conf file FreePBX will simply re-write the file when you reload.
-You can add the "allow=g722" statement to /etc/asterisk/sip_general_custom.conf and reload FreePBX.
-You can also add it via a handy FreePBX module called "Asterisk SIP Settings".
-That will add g722 capability to sip.conf but not before the other codec's so it still will not have priority.
+You can add the "allow=g722" statement to /etc/asterisk/sip_general_custom.conf and reload FreePBX but it will be added after the codecs listed in sip.conf and therefore at a lower priority.
+The best way is to add it via a handy FreePBX module called "Asterisk SIP Settings".
+That will add g722 capability to sip.conf and this module now allows you to re-arrange the priority of the codecs so you can place g722 as the first codec an endpoint will try negotiate if you so desire.